emerbrito/dataverse-client-factory/README.md

 }
 ```

-With the exception of the `Dispose` method, when refactoring your code you should be able to replace any instances of `IDataverseClient` with `IOrganizationServiceAsync2`.
+With the exception of the `Dispose` method, when refactoring your code you should be able to replace any instances of `IDataverseClient` with `IOrganizationServiceAsync2` and vice versa.

 ## Using the DataverseClientFactory